gaberull/excel_gcp_mysql_webapp/README.md

 - [ ] Change mysql db user info for user www-data
 - [ ] Read PhpSpreadsheet open-source license and see if attribution is needed in documentation somewhere
 - [ ] Look into the possibility of encrypting sensitive files (GCP Secret API key)
+- [x] Style app main webpage
+  - [ ] Could use more styling
 - [x] Hide MySQL DB credentials
   - [ ] *Encrypt credentials on GCP VM ?*
   - [ ] Double check that this is not accessible from outside
+- [x] Add ability to print data from MySQL database
 - [x] Successfully handle connecting to MySQL DB
 - [x] Handle conversion from xlsx to csv
 - [x] Trim .csv entries before adding to mysql query strings